-GEM 6 "PRE-ALGEBRA" pulls almost all of the standards from both 6th and 7th Grade Advanced Math.
-Students eligible for this class are identified during their fifth-grade year.
+GEM 6 "PRE-ALGEBRA" pulls almost all the standards from both 6th and 7th Grade Advanced Math.
+Students eligible for this class are identified during their fifthgrade year.
 The objective of this course is to incorporate and master all critical mathematical content fundamental to high school level course work, specifically Algebra I Honors.
 The content may include, but not be limited to, algebra, estimation, geometry, graphing, number theory, percent, probability, statistics, problem solving, ratio, proportion, scientific notation, and rational numbers.
-This mostly digital course is very fast paced and is a combination of direct, teacher-led lessons and online virtual lessons.
+This mostly digital course is very fast paced and is a combination of direct, teacherled lessons and online virtual lessons.
 GEM 6 requires approximately 60 minutes of online homework daily which will involve independent learning via online videos and practice.

-GEM 6 Math Placement Recommendation: Level 5 on FSA Mathematics, Level 4 or above on FSA Reading, Academic grades of A's in the 5th grade mathematics program and a score of 65 or higher on the county Gem placement test.
+GEM 6 Math Placement Recommendation: Level 5 on FAST Mathematics, Level 4 or above on FAST Reading, Academic grades of A's in the 5th grade mathematics program.
 It is strongly recommended that students who choose this course do so with the understanding that the curriculum is incredibly fast-paced and covers the equivalent of three years (6th, 7th, and 8th Grade) of mathematics in a single year.
-It is also highly recommended that students choose Study Hall as one of their electives, so they have enough time to complete the extensive workload